Dictionary of American Naval Fighting Ships

 The Dictionary of American Naval Fighting Ships (DANFS) is the official reference work for the basic facts about ships used by the United States Navy.

 When the writing project was developed the parameters for this series were designed to cover only commissioned US Navy ships with assigned names.
 If the ship was not assigned a name it was not included in the histories written for the series.

 In addition to the ship entries, DANFS and the online links have been expanded to include appendices on small craft, histories of Confederate Navy ships, and various essays related to naval ships.

 Forewords and introductions

-Foreword and introduction passages for many editions were written by big names from naval command history from Arleigh Albert Burke to Elmo Russell Zumwalt, Jr. and others.
+Foreword and introduction passages for many editions were written by major figures from naval command history from Arleigh Albert Burke to Elmo Russell Zumwalt Jr. and others.